vectier/springpress/README.md

 #### Controller Registration

-Everything above in the Controller section will not work if you don't register a controller in the Server class.
+Everything above in the Controller section will not work if you haven't registered the controller in the Server class.

 ```ts
 import { Springpress } from 'springpress';